platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 ---
 ```

-Then we'll update the component template to display the quotes:
+Then we will update the component template to display the quotes:

 ```astro
 <Layout title="All quotes" page="listing">